COVID-19: A Message from our Founder, Cherie Blair

-The Coronavirus is having a disproportionate impact on women entrepreneurs in low and middle income countries.
+The Coronavirus had a disproportionate impact on women entrepreneurs in low and middle income countries.
 Our Founder, Cherie Blair, gives her thoughts…

 I wanted to speak to you today about the Coronavirus’ impact on women entrepreneurs in low and middle income countries – what the challenges are, and where the opportunities might lie.